 Organizations are highly recommended to migrate from TLS 1.1 to TLS 1.2 “with all practical speed” and to ensure email transferred between servers and end-to-end email is encrypted.
 See SP 800-52 for more information.
 On a related topic, PCI changed their deadlines and guidance last year to move to more secure protocols by 2018.
 However, they too still recommend new implementations use TLS 1.2.

 TLS capable servers should prompt clients to invoke STARTTLS command (for SMTP) and also use S/MIME with a certificate signed by a known CA (preferred over OpenPGP).

 Other useful guidance include blocking outbound port 25 (except for authorized mail servers) and block inbound port 25 (use firewalls and IDS to alert when an unauthorized hosts are accepting mail).

 NIST recommends IMAP and POP3 clients are used to connect to servers using TLS.
 Don’t forget to never connect with unencrypted TCP used for authentication with usernames and passwords.

 Finally, crypto keys used for encrypting data in persistent storage (such as mailboxes) should be different from keys used for transmission of email messages.

-Author’s update: this article was originally published on September 9th of 2016, but has been updated with reference to new draft revision 1 of the SP 800-177 guidelines that includes latest up to date NIST recommendations for email security.
+Author’s update: this article was originally published on September 9th of 2016, but has been updated March 16, 2022 with reference to new revision 1 of the SP 800-177 guidelines that includes latest up-to-date NIST recommendations for email security.